damienbod/AngularWebpackVisualStudio/HMR.md

 This article shows how HMR, or <a href="https://webpack.js.org/concepts/hot-module-replacement/">Hot Module Replacement </a>can be used together with Angular and Webpack.

-Code <a href="https://github.com/damienbod/Angular2WebpackVisualStudio">VS2017 angular 2.x</a> | <a href="https://github.com/damienbod/Angular2WebpackVisualStudio/tree/angular4">VS2017 angular 4</a>
+Code <a href="https://github.com/damienbod/Angular2WebpackVisualStudio">VS2017 angular 4.x</a>

 <ul>
     <li><a href="https://github.com/damienbod/Angular2WebpackVisualStudio/blob/master/README.md">Readme</a></li>